Makati City Metro Manila, Philippines Travel Guide

 Filipino, based on Tagalog, is the national language.
 English is widely spoken, especially in urban areas like Makati.
 Language barriers are not common in central Makati.
 The Google Translate app (with Tagalog pack downloaded) is a precious resource.

-Use local knowledge and politeness in every interaction for pleasant encounters.
+Use local expertise and politeness in all interaction for pleasant encounters.

 Information on typical operating hours in Makati.